kqr/kqr.github.com/_posts/2012-11-18-part-3-strings.md

 <div class="label">A simple guessing game</div>

 Here, the name `guess` is bound to the users input, and then pattern matched against the string `"rhino"` and the catch-all pattern `_`.
 If the user typed "rhino," the pattern matching will succeed on the `"rhino"` pattern and the success message will be printed.
 If the user typed anything else, the pattern matching will succeeed on the catch-all pattern and print the failure message.

+It is important to note that *patterns are not the same things as expressions*.
+You can for example not do the following, because the user input is an expression and not a pattern.

+    do greeting <- getLine
+       case "hello" of
+         greeting -> putStrLn "Hello to you too!"
+<div class="label">The interpreter will complain here! greeting is an expression and not a pattern!</div>

+The other way around is okay, though, because then you are matching an expression (the user input) against a pattern (the string.)

+    do greeting <- getLine
+       case greeting of
+         "hello" -> putStrLn "Hello to you too!"
+<div class="label">This is how you should write it.
+The expression greeting is now matched against the pattern "hello".</div>

 A naïve password mechanism